 Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
 How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

 This question is not applicable for the Fund.
-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
+- How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? - This question is not applicable for the Fund. - How does the designated index differ from a relevant broad market index?
 This question is not applicable for the Fund. - Where can the methodology used for the calculation of the designated index be found?